GitHub-XK/Modern-Tool-4-LA/01_Immersive_Experience.md

 Hologram is another technology that very different from XR.
 "It is an image that appears to be three dimensional and which can be seen with the naked eye.
 Typically, a hologram is a photographic recording of a light field, rather than an image formed by a lens. "(https://en.wikipedia.org/wiki/Holography)

 images

+The trend in 2020, VR would be generally populate through different industry.
+AR would be the most fast growing technology being used in our daily life since the broad support from the mobile phone manufactures.
+From iphone 7 to the latest iphone 11, they have ARKit to strongly support AR program running on iphone.
+Beside Apple, Samsung, Huawei or OnePlus, they have ARCore to make sure AR program can easily running on the Android platform.
+Since the high coverage of smart phone users, AR become the most easy technology people and experience and enjoy.